 The colander holes are usually the perfect size for poking a pipe cleaner through and pulling through other holes to weave.
 They will put a whole lot of focus into this task.

 Or get creative and show them how to twist and twirl the pipe cleaners together to create their own fluffy sculptures and shapes.
 You could even make some little characters together for some fun pretend play.

 While you will need to ensure supervision with slime play, unless you are using an edible slime recipe, this is a great sensory activity for kids of all ages.
 Toddlers will love the squishy, soft texture and likely love the funny noises it makes even more.

 Encourage them to stretch and shape, poke and pour to watch what the slime does in response to their exploring.

 We all know kids love boxes.
 Sometimes even more than the things that come in them.
 Even small boxes are great for kids entertainment and learning.
 Find a variety of small boxes.
 Nesting boxes are ideal or anything with varying sizes really.

 Show them how the smaller boxes fit into the bigger boxes.
 Stack them on top of each other.
 Give them smaller items to put inside and move from box to box.

 Lids and different types of openings are a great way to encourage exploration and learning too.

-Pom poms not only feel lovely, but are fantastic for learning colours.
-Grab a muffin tray or a range of boxes (See above) and show your child how to sort the pom poms by colour into the different dividers.
+Pom-poms not only feel lovely but are fantastic for learning colours.
+Grab a muffin tray or a range of containers and show your child how to sort the pom poms by colour into the different dividers.